Sirpur Group of Monuments: Gandheshwar temple

 Gandheshwar Temple: an active Shiva temple, Gandheshwar temple is situated on the banks of the Mahanadi River.
 From the river, there are stone stairs to walk to the sanctum.
 The temple is routinely re-washed and re-painted.
 It likely includes recovered ruins from the area, in which the locals have included Hindu, Buddhist and Jain iconography.
-A stone slab that is part of the temple wall has a Sanskrit inscription in Nagari script, starting with Om symbol and dedicated to Shiva, which has been dated to the 8th century.
+A stone slab that is part of the temple wall has a Bhramhi inscription in Nagari script, starting with Om symbol and dedicated to Lord Buddha, which has been dated to the 8th century.